elmariachi111/solsecurity/SmartContractSecurity.md

 ### Who is msg.sender & tx.origin

 Considered an artefact of Ethereum's early days Solidity's `tx.origin` global variable seems to be a very convenient tool to find out about the transaction's original sender by traversing the call stack up to  its initial entrypoint.
-That's very helpful to find out whether the execution has been triggered by an external account (`require(tx.origin == msg.sender)`) but can become dangerous when being used for authenticating the caller.  `tx.origin` vulnerabilities rely on phishing attacks on priviledged users that are tricked into interacting with another contract that calls the attackable contract on their behalf:
+That's very helpful to find out whether the execution has been triggered by an external account (`require(tx.origin == msg.sender)`) but can become dangerous when being used for authenticating the caller.  `tx.origin` vulnerabilities rely on phishing attacks on privileged users that are tricked into interacting with another contract that calls the attackable contract on their behalf:

 ```solidity
 //SPDX-License-Identifier: MIT